shahreeza-kassim/SED/README.md

 # Student Engagement Dataset

+The dataset will be made publicly available once the submitted paper is accepted.

 ## Overview

 This dataset contains information on student engagement.
 There are four .csv files that come with this dataset which are